Thread created on Mon Jul 25, 2011 12:19:44 Last replied to on Wed Oct 09, 2013 23:40:03

 Remember that the people making it aren't machines, they might not always want to/be able to make the signature you want.

-- Keep it to one thread.
+- Do not spam new threads.
 If you put work up for CnC and then later decide to sell them.
 Edit the original thread.
 If you do not, the newly created thread will be locked & graved anyway.
 Costing you forum score.
 There is however a grey area here.
-If you'd like to know about it please feel free to message Adelia.
-If they are different topics, of course you do not need to keep it to one thread.
+If you'd like to know about it please feel free to message MyHeartBleeds4U .

-- If a previous thread is over 3 pages into the forums you are able to create another thread of the same topic.
-If it is on the first or second page.
-Simply edit the original thread.
+- Do not revive old threads/topics.
+If a previous thread is no longer on the front page of the forum you are able to create another thread of the same topic.
+If you already have a thread of the same/similar topic on the front page then simply edit the original thread.
 Otherwise it will be locked & graved.

 - Do not simply post images with text on them.
 This is not doing real work and you will get no money or ratings for this kind of work.